alpacahq/marketstore/README.md

 - When replication is enabled on a replica instance, the instance is set to read-only mode and  write API call(s) to the instance will fail.

 ## Development
 If you are interested in improving MarketStore, you are more than welcome!
-Just file issues or requests in github or contact oss@alpaca.markets.
+Just file issues or requests in GitHub or contact oss@alpaca.markets.
 Before opening a PR please be sure tests pass-

 ``` sh
 make unittest